shreyashchandra/Pomodoro-Tracker/readme.md

 - User can set amout of time for which they want to pomodoro
 - User can assigne task to each slot of the pomodoro
-- User can track there progress on the dashboard
+- User can track there progress on the dashboard.

 ### Schmea of the project [https://app.eraser.io/workspace/jP6BPBXuVbQ2NfiZLMZd?origin=share]